MichaelRes/MPRI-SE-Click-Run/README.md

 sudo easy_install pip
 ```

-Then here is the list of the packages we use and how to install them :
+Then here is the list of used packages and how to install them :
 1. Numpy :
 ```
 pip3 install numpy